mahaboobtech/mahaboobtech.in/content/Shop/tracking/index.md

 Reach out to us at:
 **mickelbasha1268@gmail.com**

-We'll be happy to assist you with everything from setup to customization.
+We'll be happy to assist you with everything from **Setup to Customization**.

 ---

-**Make tracking smarter, easier, and more affordable – with our device.**
+**Make tracking smarter, easier, and more affordable with our device.**